zama-ai/fhevm/examples/README.md

     Y1 --> Y2
     Y1 --> Y3
 ```

+### Rand.sol
+This contract showcases the generation of random encrypted numbers of various bit sizes (8, 16, 32, 64 bits).
+It's useful for applications requiring secure, on-chain randomness that remains encrypted until needed.

+### Reencrypt.sol
+Demonstrates the reencryption of various FHE data types, including booleans, integers of different sizes, addresses, and bytes.
+This contract is crucial for understanding how to manage and transform encrypted data within smart contracts.

+### Regression1.sol
+A contract for managing services and metadata, useful for testing and regression purposes.
+It likely includes various operations and state changes to ensure the fhEVM system behaves correctly under different scenarios.

+### SmartAccount.sol
+Implements a smart account with batch transaction execution capabilities.
+This contract showcases how complex, multi-step operations can be performed securely and efficiently using encrypted data.

+### TestAsyncDecrypt.sol
+Tests asynchronous decryption of various encrypted data types using the Gateway.
+This contract is essential for understanding how to safely decrypt data when needed, without compromising the overall security of the encrypted system.

+### TFHEExecutorUpgradedExample.sol
+An upgraded version of the TFHEExecutor contract with added version information.
+This contract likely handles core execution logic for FHE operations within the system.

+### TracingSubCalls.sol
+Demonstrates tracing of subcalls and various success/failure scenarios in contract interactions.
+This is crucial for testing and understanding how encrypted operations behave in complex, multi-contract scenarios.

 1. `TestAsyncDecrypt.sol`:
    A contract for testing asynchronous decryption using the Gateway.
 It handles various encrypted data types and demonstrates different decryption scenarios, including trustless decryption.